Imagine a building that can change its shape.

 To help facilitate that, SUPRASTUDIO this year moved 9.3 miles south of Perloff Hall to a cavernous hangar on the Hercules Campus in Playa Vista where the 1940s maverick industrialist Howard Hughes once built the largest plane ever, his Spruce Goose.

-The new location is also more accessible to industry partners, said Hitoshi Abe, chair of UCLA Architecture and Urban Design.
+The new location is also more accessible to industry collaborators, said Hitoshi Abe, chair of UCLA Architecture and Urban Design.
 And, at 13,000-square-feet, the hangar has enough space to accommodate some new technological toys.

 This year’s students are using four robots, including the largest industrial robots employed at any college campus in the United States.
 The two giant Kuka robotic arms, one of which was donated by Toyota, rotate on six axes and can each handle payloads of up to 300 pounds, allowing students to build much larger models to test their moving structures.
 The other two are smaller Kuka Agilus robots with a payload capacity of 12 pounds each.